-Margaret McCarthy is a performance artist, activist, nonprofit professional and ten-year San Franciscan.
-She creates highly participatory performances that break down boundaries between audience and performer.
+Margaret McCarthy is an artist and thirteen-year San Franciscan who creates highly participatory performances that break down boundaries between audience and performer.
 She was eaten by a dragon and the dragon exploded.

 "...more games can be played with [English] than with any other language, and to anyone who loves English – who truly loves it – who loves the intricacies of its countless words and phrases and all its ridiculous and unruly idioms, those games represent the purest fun one can have with nonmusical sounds.